Places You Might Consider for Spectacular Winter Escapes

 The Bahamas are well-known for many beautiful things, like pristine waters, wildlife, and stunning beaches.
 Eleuthera Island is home to numerous aquatic and wildlife species.
 The animals and their habitats make it a great winter destination for adventure seekers and relaxation enthusiasts.

-One of our favorite resorts is Pink Sands on North Eleuthera.
+Here at GAC, our favorite resort is Pink Sands on North Eleuthera.
 The north side of Eleuthera is the perfect jumping-off point for all sorts of Caribbean adventures.
 Water taxi service whisks you from the main port in North Eleuthera to the eastern peninsula.
 Here, beautiful pink sand beaches and luxury accommodations await.
 Indeed, one of the best ways to explore the area is by horseback with an Eleuthera Island horseback guide.
 Another option we suggest is chartering a catamaran to traverse the shallows.
 They take you to some of the best-hidden beaches in the Bahamas.
 You might even find a friendly family of pigs to swim with you as you drift about the island.

 Winter Escape No. 4: Whistler, British Columbia